Skip to main content

 | count by component

-Viewing MongoDB dashboards
+Viewing the MongoDB dashboards

 All dashboards have a set of filters that you can apply to the entire dashboard.
 Use these filters to drill down and examine the data to a granular level.